There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Stability, tradition.

-Pros: It's the right setting: flickering candles, white-gloved waiters, all that crap.
-You'll both feel like celebrities as you soak in the thrill of the spotlight.
-You already have a venue picked out for your 5-year anniversary dinner, so there's that.
+Pros: It’s the right setting: flickering candles, white-gloved waiters, soft music.
+You’ll both feel like celebrities as you soak in the thrill of the spotlight.
+You already have a venue picked out for your 5-year anniversary dinner, so there’s that.

-Cons: While it's not quite as garish as a hockey game, still, there's public pressure.
+Cons: While it’s not quite as garish as a hockey game, there is still a public audience.
 Make sure this is a done-deal.

 The Scavenger Hunt